 - Week of April 12 - May 21, 2021Virtual Via ZoomPolicy analysis provides a systematic process to analyze public policy options to respond to a societal challenge such as COVID-19, climate change, and homelessness.
 It involves identifying the underlying problem, key decision makers, stakeholders, policy question, and policy options.
 These option

-- March 1 - April 9, 2021Virtual via ZoomLevel 3: Public Policy Analytical Methods for Decision-making: Benefit-Cost, Cost-Effectiveness, and Risk AnalysisBenefit-cost analysis, cost-effectiveness analysis, and risk analysis are quantitative techniques used to support the assessment of effectiveness, efficiency and equity in the policy analysis process.
+- Week of May 31 - July 9, 2021Virtual via ZoomLevel 3: Public Policy Analytical Methods for Decision-making: Benefit-Cost, Cost-Effectiveness, and Risk AnalysisBenefit-cost analysis, cost-effectiveness analysis, and risk analysis are quantitative techniques used to support the assessment of effectiveness, efficiency and equity in the policy analysis process.
 More than any other analytical technique they are critical in policymaker decisionmaking.